 You can kill, like, 139 birds with one stone in Winaero Tweaker, though.

-If you wanna make it even more accurate, go to Advanced Appearance Settings and select Menus, then set the font to Tahoma.
-When I did this, I set my font size to 9, since for some reason my computer downscaled the menu fonts by 1.
+If you wanna make it even more accurate, go to Advanced Appearance Settings and select Message Font, then set the font to Tahoma.
+When I did this, I set my font size to 9, since for some reason my computer downscaled the message fonts by 1.
+Yours might not, but I'm not gonna check to see if that's normal since I'm too lazy; just eyeball it.

 Finally, set the System Font to Tahoma.
 (There's no option for size on the system font, and please note that a lot, if not most, programs don't support these system changes, so don't get upset when you open a window and it isn't the size 8 Tahoma you wanted; it's just not supported for that program.)